Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADApplicationKeyCredential.md

 # Get-AzureADApplicationKeyCredential

 ## SYNOPSIS
-Het an application's key credentials
+Gets the key credentials for an application.

 ## SYNTAX